The library has nine locations to serve the citizens of Lafayette Parish.

 The Lafayette Public Library has several departments offering a variety of services.
 If you would like to contact a particular department directly, please click on the Departments menu at the top of this page.

 Employment Opportunities at the Lafayette Public Library

-Library vacancies are handled through the Lafayette Consolidated Government Civil Service Department.
-To view a list of positions currently available at the library, please visit the Lafayette Consolidated Government web site.
+All library vacancies are handled through the Lafayette Consolidated Government’s Civil Service Department.
+To view a list of positions currently available at the library, please visit the Civil Service web site.

 Library Mission Statement

 The mission of Lafayette Public Library is to enhance the quality of life of our community by providing free and equal access to high-quality, cost-effective library services that meet the needs and expectations of our diverse community for information, life-long learning, recreation, and cultural enrichment.

 Lafayette Public Library System Timeline